LoweLundin/Game-of-Life/README.md

 # Game of Life

-This project was produced for the course Parallel and Distributed Programming taken at Uppsala University during 2019.

 Game of life is a "cellular automata" in which special rules and initial conditions completely determine the outcome.
 The playing field is a grid of any size and every cell can be either "dead" or "alive".
 Each timestep, the cells change depending on the number of living cells they have adjacent.
 The rules are:
 <p align="center"><img src="/tex/2652a4cbf53e98daa4bc6264cec685a2.svg?invert_in_darkmode&sanitize=true" align=middle width=394.47589335pt height=113.24201624999999pt/></p>